SamDeka28/lane-js/readme.md

 ===============
 The configs directory consists of the mandatory file.

-1. `config.json`: config.json is a requied file for LaceJs which resides in the application root inside the configs directory.
+1. `config.json`: config.json is a requied file for LaneJs which resides in the application root inside the configs directory.
 The snippet below shows the required keys for the config.json file
 <code>
     {
         "template_directory": "views",